axelv/TCN/README.md

 # TensorFlow implementation of the TCN network
 The TF Estimator of TCN network is available in the [/TF](TF/) folder

-Below the orignal README.md from [Locuslab]https://github.com/locuslab/TCN).
+Below the orignal README.md from [Locus Lab](https://github.com/locuslab/TCN).

 # Sequence Modeling Benchmarks and Temporal Convolutional Networks (TCN)